Daniel Beale (field hockey)

 Daniel James Beale (born 12 February 1993) is an Australian field hockey player.
 He competed in the men's hockey tournament at the 2014 Commonwealth Games where he won a gold medal.

 Beale was selected in the Kookaburras Olympics squad for the Tokyo 2020 Olympics.
-The team reached the final for the first time since 2004 but couldn't achieve gold, beaten by Belgium in a shootout.
+The team reached the final for the first time since 2004 but could not achieve gold, beaten by Belgium in a shootout.